-I used to be a illiterate fag.
+I used to be a illiterate thug.
 I put it down to coming from a rough neighbourhood.
 Even as a young child I couldn’t step through the back door without getting mugged.
 So I had to stay outside… Then the Burkiss Way to Dynamic Living showed me how even I could appear genteel, refined and an intellectual genius.
 All I gotta do is walk ’round everywhere with the Bay City Rollers.
 Thanks to the Burkiss Way…

 It’s surprising how people make fun of little things.
 Every time I went out everyone used to shout ‘Oooh, here comes old four-eyes again!’
 Then Professor Burkiss came up with the answer: Glasses.
 Now, now with special dark glasses, two of my eyes are completely masked and I look completely normal.
 Except for having two covered up eyes down one side of me nose and two exposed eyes down the other, thanks to the Burkiss Way.
 Haaa…

 I… I used to be a complete failure with men.
 Every time I tried to get off with a gentleman of my own age, he just walked away and for years I could never work out why.
-Then, one day a friend said ‘Listen, Jim… why not enroll in the Burkiss Way?’
+Then, one day a friend said ‘Listen, Jim… why not enrol in the Burkiss Way?’

 Burkiss way opening signature tune